Xi Chao: Calligraphy

-Chi Chao was one of the distinguished calligraphers of the Eastern Jin period.
-In fact, five of his family members including Chi Jian were talented in calligraphy, and in the 8th century book about calligraphy, the "Shushu Fang (述書賦)", the writer Dou Ji (竇臮), listed the Chi family with the Xie, Wang and Yu clans as the four families that dominated the art during their time.
-According to the Liu Song dynasty calligrapher, Wang Sengqian, in his book, "Fashu Kau (法書考)", Chi's works were inferior to the "Two Wangs" (Wang Xizhi and Wang Xianzhi) but superior to that of his father Chi Yin in terms of beauty and compactness.
-Sengqian's one criticism for Chi Chao was that he lacked strength in his strokes.
+Xi Chao was one of the distinguished calligraphers of the Eastern Jin period.
+In fact, five of his family members including Xi Jian were talented in calligraphy, and in the 8th century book about calligraphy, the "Shushu Fu (述書賦)", the writer Dou Ji (竇臮), listed the Xi family with the Xie, Wang and Yu clans as the four families that dominated the art during their time.
+According to the Liu Song dynasty calligrapher, Wang Sengqian, in his book, "Fashu Kao (法書考)", Xi's works were inferior to the "Two Wangs" (Wang Xizhi and Wang Xianzhi) but superior to that of his father Xi Yin in terms of beauty and compactness.
+Sengqian's one criticism for Xi Chao was that he lacked strength in his strokes.

 Fengfayao

-Chi Chao was a Taoist but grew infatuated with Buddhism, more specifically through the teachings of Zhu Fatai and Zhidun.
+Xi Chao was a Taoist but grew infatuated with Buddhism, more specifically through the teachings of Zhu Fatai and Zhidun.
 He attempted to harmonize the orthodox concepts of Buddhism and Confucianism into one and even wrote a book about it called the 'Fengfayao'.
 Due to the lack of translation of Buddhist texts, the Fengfayao contains many common misinterpretations held by most Jin officials and scholars at the time.
 Regardless, it was one of the most important pieces of Buddhist writing that contributed to its spread in the 4th century.

 Anecdote

-Chi Yin's treasury
+Xi Yin's treasury

-Chi Yin was a very frugal man and amassed a huge amount of gold in his treasury, but his son was generous and somewhat wasteful.
-One day, Chi Chao was talking with his father when Chao brought up the topic of his father's their finances.
+Xi Yin was a very frugal man and amassed a huge amount of gold in his treasury, but his son was generous and somewhat wasteful.
+One day, Xi Chao was talking with his father when Chao brought up the topic of his father's their finances.
 After some pestering, Yin decided to allow his son to use his treasury just for a day, thinking that he would only lose a small portion of the money.
-However, that day, Chi Chao distributed so much of the gold among his relatives and friends that by the time Chi Yin found out, the treasury was nearly exhausted.
+However, that day, Xi Chao distributed so much of the gold among his relatives and friends that by the time Xi Yin found out, the treasury was nearly exhausted.